Vostok-space/vostok/README.md

 In addition to the command line parameters from the previous examples, here introduced the name of the final executable file - result/Dir, which is required for the "to-bin" command.
-Also indicated an additional path for searching modules - "-m example", becaues of ReadDir.mod located in directory "example".
+Also indicated an additional path for searching modules - "-m example", because of ReadDir.mod located in directory "example".
 ReadDir module contains "Go" - exported procedure without parameters.
 It will be entry point for "result/Dir".